v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-## My game wont launch after Collection Update ❓
+## My game wont launch after Collection Update❓

 Always double-check Vortex to make sure it uninstalled/installed something properly during an update.
 If you are having any issues with crashing or mods not loading you can perform a [cyberclean](https://github.com/2077v2/City-of-Dreams/blob/main/Guides.md)

 ![img](https://i.imgur.com/wAJUpeU.png)

-## My game crashes at the breaching screen" ❓
+## My game crashes at the breaching screen❓

 You need to disable "Analytics"